 People who regularly eat a morning meal tend to have lower rates of heart disease, high cholesterol, and high blood pressure, according to the American Heart Association (AHA).
 “There is a great deal of evidence to suggest that eating breakfast is important to cardiovascular health,” says Dr. Bauman.
 “When you skip this important meal, your risk of diabetes, elevated cholesterol, weight gain, and obesity all increase.”
 Also, late-night eating increases your risk for obesity, which negatively affects your heart.

 Electronic cigarettes are safer than real cigarettes, but they’re far from harmless.
-E-cigarettes contain formaldehyde and acetone, which can affect blood pressure regulation, promote blood clots, and accelerate the formation of plaque in the arteries and nicotine which is a stimulant and increases heart rate and blood pressure.
+E-cigarettes contain formaldehyde and acetone, which affect blood pressure regulation, promote blood clots, and accelerate the arterial plaque formation.
+Many vapes also contain nicotine which is a stimulant and increases heart rate and blood pressure.

 3. Having a negative body image